Toni Stone: Legacy

-All of these accomplishments may make her "one of the best players you have never heard of", according to the Negro League Baseball Players Association.
+All of Stone's accomplishments make her "one of the best players you have never heard of", according to the Negro League Baseball Players Association.

 In 1990, she was included in two exhibits at the Baseball Hall of Fame, one on "Women in Baseball" and another on "Negro League Baseball".
 In 1993, Stone was inducted into the Women's Sports Hall of Fame, as well as the International Women's Sports Hall of Fame.
 In 1990, Stone's hometown of Saint Paul, Minnesota, declared March 6 "Toni Stone Day".
 Saint Paul also has a field named after Toni Stone located at the Dunning Baseball Complex.

-In 2020 and 2021, the Society for American Baseball Research (SABR) nominated Stone for the Dorothy Seymour Mills Lifetime Achievement Award.
+In 2020 and 2021, the Society for American Baseball Research nominated Stone for the Dorothy Seymour Mills Lifetime Achievement Award.

 On February 9, 2022, Google honored Stone's legacy and achievements by making her the Google Doodle on their homepage.
 The image depicts Stone fielding a baseball from her second base position and throwing the ball in the direction of first base, as the opposing team's runner crosses in front of her in the direction of second base.
 The Doodle was created by San Francisco-based illustrator and animation director, Monique Wray.

+Stone was included in MLB The Show 24.

 In popular media

 Misconceptions

 Various biographic elements of Stone's life were fabricated for the popular media, apparently for marketing purposes.
-For example, Stone's purported $12,000 annual signing salary with the Clowns, which Pollock claimed was more than Jackie Robinson's first major-league contract, was more likely around $350 to $400 a month.
-The Clowns' publicists touted her bachelor's degree from Macalester College.
-Stone also dropped ten years from her age in order to join a team for teenagers in San Francisco, and retained the lower age on her baseball resume.
+Stone's purported $12,000 annual signing salary with the Clowns, which Pollock claimed was more than Jackie Robinson's first major-league contract, was more likely around $350 to $400 a month.
+The Clowns' publicists touted her bachelor's degree from Macalester College—Stone also dropped ten years from her age in order to join a team for teenagers in San Francisco, and retained the lower age on her baseball resume.

-SABR has looked particularly closely at Stone's claim that she got a hit off Satchel Paige, of the St. Louis Browns, on Easter Sunday in 1953.
+The Society for American Baseball Research has looked particularly closely at Stone's claim that she got a hit off Satchel Paige, of the St. Louis Browns, on Easter Sunday in 1953.
 While no one has disproven the claim entirely, during the spring training when the exhibition game purportedly happened, there is no record of the Browns playing the Clowns.

-Additionally, the passing of information on Stone from source to source has distorted some details of her life.
-For example, newspaper articles frequently claim that she "graduated from Roosevelt High School," while others write that "after completing grammar school, she entered Roosevelt High."
+Passing of information on Stone from source to source has distorted some details of her life.
+Newspaper articles claim that she "graduated from Roosevelt High School," while others write that "after completing grammar school, she entered Roosevelt High."
 Other sources name other high schools altogether.
-In fact, more scholarly sources have confirmed that she dropped out of high school.
+Other sources say she dropped out of high school.

-Finally, there have been certain claims made about Stone's life that researchers cannot verify one way or the other, such as that she played for the New Orleans Black Pelicans.
+Among many other claims, researchers cannot verify whether or not she played for the New Orleans Black Pelicans.